Q&A: Canada 2020’s Founders, 10 Years Later

 Susan: I’d like Canada 2020 to continue influencing the progressive policy agenda for Canada.
 I’d like to establish a long-term donor funding base that enables us to tackle more research.
 I’d like to cement our role as the go-to organization for speakers when it comes to public policy, to create a physical space in Ottawa that hosts our conversations and events.

 Tom: I have two goals.
-One is I’d like to do better at consolidating the original thinking that is coming out of what we do, and expand that thinking around original research projects.
+One is I’d like to do better at consolidating the original thinking that is coming out of what we do and expanding that thinking around original research projects.
 When you think of the dialogues we’re hosting, and the way we are testing ideas with Canadians, then the next phase is to take the themes and ideas that are the most popular and evolve them into projects.
-Secondly, once you have a position on the meaningful project is to try and find a more effective, modern and digital methods of reaching the public and making them aware of the importance or value of supporting those types of initiatives.
+Secondly, once you have a position on the meaningful project is to try and find more effective, modern and digital methods of reaching the public and making them aware of the importance or value of supporting those types of initiatives.